miyamok/reentrancy/README.md

 ## Secure programming to prevent reentrancy

 We discuss a couple of workarounds to prevent the above mentioned problem.
-Let's review how the <code>Attacker</code> contract and the <code>Jar</code> contract interact.
-The prerequisite to make a transfer is that the balance <code>balance[msg.sender]</code> is positive when <code>withdraw</code> of <code>Jar</code> is called.
-There, the balance is set to be 0 after the actual money transfer has been done, hence the prerequisite is satisfied in case of a reentrancy as well.
-The attacker stops the process when the amount of the asset of <code>Jar</code> got few.
-It makes the whole transaction successful without causing a revert.

-A commonly suggested cure for the vulnerability is to make use of mutex to prohibit the reentrancy.
+A commonly suggested cure for the vulnerability is to make use of a lock to prohibit the reentrancy.
 Changing the balance before invoking <code>call</code> is also a solution.

 ### Lock

-A common solution is to use a lock object, which creates a critical region in the source code to prevent the unexpected execution through reentrancy.
-Typically a lock object is a state variable of integer or boolean type.
-Using boolean, it becomes true before it enters a critical region and false after the region, and in case it is already true before the critical region, the execution cannot enter the region.
-A use of integer allows more flexibility by specifying the maximal number more than one for reentrancy, rather than exactly one in case of boolean.
+A lock object creates a critical region in the source code to prevent an unexpected reentrancy.
+A lock object is implemented via a boolean.
+Before entering a critical region, it checks the lock.
+If the lock is false, it indicates that the critical region is not locked, and one may enter the region, switching the lock to true.
+After getting out of the region, the lock is reset to false.
+As long as the lock is true, it is not allowed to newly enter the critical region.
 In the <code>Jar</code> contract, the line of <code>msg.sender.call</code> should be a crucial part of the critical region.
 An easy way of implementing it is to use <code>ReentranceGuard</code> of openzeppelin (https://github.com/binodnp/openzeppelin-solidity/blob/master/docs/ReentrancyGuard.md).
 They provide a modifier <code>nonReentrant</code> which should be applied to a function.
-In our example, the <code>withdraw</code> function is a right candidate to get this modifier, so that the whole content, surely including the above mentioned critical line, is under the control of the lock object.
+In our example, <code>withdraw</code> should get this modifier, so that the whole content, surely including the above mentioned critical line, is under the control of the lock object.
-The attacker contract fails to steal money, because in the first reentrancy (i.e. the secondary call of <code>withdraw</code>), the reentrancy is detected and the whole transaction is reverted.
+<code>Attacker</code> fails to steal money, because in the first reentrancy (i.e. the second time call of <code>withdraw</code>), the reentrancy is detected and the whole transaction is reverted.

-The fixed Jar contract looks as follows.
+The fixed <code>Jar</code> contract looks as follows.
 ```
 // SPDX-License-Identifier: CC-BY-4.0
 pragma solidity >=0.8.0 <0.9.0;